SquareGPS/navixy-api/docs/backend-api/how-to/how-to.md

 Working with API might seem hard at first, but the goal of our documentation is to assist you in this process and make it more approachable.

-Our How to's section has step by step examples of working with Navixy API.
+Our How to's section has step by step examples of working with B2Field API.

 From initial step of obtaining a session key to more complicated operations like retrieving a list of devices, tracks or creating reports.